aungkhantmaw64/aungkhantmaw64.github.io/content/posts/zpe03.md

 > Older versions of `esptool` might produce the output in a different format.

 The `esptool` versions may vary with the Zephyr version you use.
-To check which Zephyr version, its easier to print the `VERSION` file like this:
+To check Zephyr version, it would be easier to print the `VERSION` file like this:

 ```bash
 cat ${ZEPHYR_ROOT}/zephyr/VERSION